 View All Wheelchair Vans

 2. Whatever you do, don’t talk louder.

 There’s still a large portion of the population that does one of the most offensive things you can do when interacting with someone with a disability – talking louder when speaking to us.
 Why do they do this even if they know we’re not deaf?
 They think we’re daft.
-Lesson to be learned: The presence of a mobility aid does not mean we’re can’t hear or are stupid.
-Your speaking louder is.
+Lesson to be learned: The presence of a mobility aid does not mean we are stupid or can’t hear you.

 3. Ask before helping.

 It may be hard to resist, but automatically helping us without asking first should never be done.
 We know when to ask for help.
 Just wait for us to speak up.
 Even if it seems like we’re too shy to ask, please don’t grab our jacket and help us put it on without asking first.
 Or assist us when we’re getting into our accessible van.
 How would you like it if someone barrel-rolled themselves into your personal space?
 You wouldn’t.
 The same goes for us.